 The changes coming to dimensional weight in 2017

-With the new rate and surcharge increases coming in 2017 to both UPS and FedEx, FedEx has changed part of their formula when calculating the dimensional weight of a package.
+With the new rate and surcharge increases that came in 2017 to both UPS and FedEx, FedEx has changed part of their formula when calculating the dimensional weight of a package.
 It used to be Length x Width x Height all divided by a denominator of 166 for domestic, and 139 for international shipments.
-Now, they are switching to 139 for all shipments.
+In 2017, they switched to 139 for all shipments.
 Smaller denominator = heavier weights across the board.
 Here are some examples:

 With various box sizes shown here, you can see smaller packages are affected less, while larger boxes can jump up 1 to3 pounds in dimensional weight.
 Add this 1-3 pound increase to the proposed rate increases, Zone and Rate calculations, and you are looking at a substantial increase across the board for your orders.